rndme/download/README.md

 * 2014 :: added dataURL and Blob Input, bind-toggle arity, and legacy dataURL fallback was improved with force-download mime and base64 support
 * 2015 :: converted to amd/commonJS module with browser-friendly fallback
 * 2015 :: 4.1 added direct URL downloading via a single URL argument.
+* 2016 :: 4.2 added large dataURL support, a more semantic codebase, and hidden temp links
 * 20XX :: ????
 Considering Zip, Tar, and other multi-file outputs, Blob.prototype.download option, and more, stay tuned folks.